Evaline Ness

 Evaline Ness (April 24, 1911 – August 12, 1986) was an American commercial artist, illustrator, and author of children's books.
 She illustrated more than thirty books for young readers and wrote several of her own.

-She is noted for using a great variety of artistic media and methods.
+She used a great variety of artistic media and methods.

 As an illustrator of picture books she was one of three Caldecott Medal runners-up each year from 1964 to 1966 and she won the 1967 Medal for Sam, Bangs and Moonshine, which she also wrote.
 In 1972 she was the U.S. nominee for the biennial, international Hans Christian Andersen Award for children's illustrators.

 Life

 Ness was born Evaline Michelow in Union City, Ohio and grew up in Pontiac, Michigan.
 As a child she illustrated her older sister's stories with collages cut from magazine pictures.

 She studied at Ball State Teachers College 1931–32 to become a librarian, then at Chicago Art Institute 1933–35 to become a fashion illustrator.

 For a while she was also a fashion model.

 Evaline adopted and retained the name of her second husband Eliot Ness, married 1939 to 1945.